Boeing CEO: Air travel won’t return to 2019 level for two to three years

 Speaking at the company’s annual meeting of shareholders, which was held virtually because of the pandemic, he added that when the commercial airline market stabilizes, it “will be smaller and our customers’ needs will be different.”

-Describing a crisis “unlike anything we have ever experienced,” he said airlines are “grounding fleets, deferring airplane orders, postponing acceptance of completed orders, and slowing down or stopping payments.”

-In response, he said Boeing needs to change production rates “to balance supply and demand.”
-However, he added that details on the rate cuts, which are likely to spur thousands of local job losses, must wait until earnings results are announced on Wednesday.
+As an initial step in its plan to reduce the size of its workforce, Boeing separately told U.S. employees Monday what it’s offering to those willing to take a voluntary layoff — which starting in early June will bring a first wave of “several thousand” job cuts.

-However, he offered an indirect glimpse at the sweep of the cuts ahead when he referred to the prospects for Boeing’s thousands of suppliers, most of whom before the pandemic had been gearing up for accelerated production rates after the expected clearance for the 737 MAX to return to service.
+Calhoun’s address to shareholders offered an indirect glimpse at the sweep of the cuts ahead when he referred to the prospects for Boeing’s thousands of suppliers.
+Before the pandemic they had been gearing up for accelerated production rates after the expected clearance for the 737 MAX to return to service.

 “The plans they have made and the investments they have made around the future, not dissimilar to ourselves, they now have to tear up and start over and resize themselves to accommodate that new future,” Calhoun said.

-Note: This story has been corrected.
-It briefly included information supplied by the Society of Professional Engineering Employees in Aerospace (SPEEA) union that proved incorrect.
-The information, concerning expected job cuts by Boeing, has been removed.
-Boeing has not provided the union any estimate of the number of job cuts that are planned.